-The Graduate Colloquia (NRES 701-1) is offered during the September and January Semesters.
+The Graduate Colloquia (NRES 701-.5 taken twice) is offered during the September and January Semesters.
 Electives, the required methods course and Integrated Resource Management (NRES 703-3) may be taken at any time during Years I and II.
 The sequencing of courses is determined by the student in discussion with the supervisory committee.